cjeannoel2005/SSP-store-sales-project-/Implementation/DailyProgress.md

 ### 01/15/2026
 - added the repositories under the files
 - did research for the datase on how to connect the users thought microsoft or oracle sqlite
+### 01/17/2026
+- did research on how to connect the files to the database in terms of function
+- research how to create the main page